 Since all individuals in the estimation sample are convicted at some point, the implicit control group for convicted units is individuals who will be convicted in the future.
 The individual fixed effects remove mean differences in the outcome across individuals, increasing precision and absorbing any compositional differences in the permanent observed and unobserved characteristics in those convicted across time.
-The γ_s thus capture the causal effects of conviction on earnings and employment as long as conviction does not coincide with other unobserved and time-varying shocks to labor market outcomes.14 The lack of strong pretrends suggests this assumption is not unreasonable-earnings and employment show only slight declines in the sixth months before the original offense.
+The $\gamma_s$ thus capture the causal effects of conviction on earnings and employment as long as conviction does not coincide with other unobserved and time-varying shocks to labor market outcomes.
+The lack of strong pretrends suggests that this assumption is not unreasonable-earnings and employment show only slight declines in the 6 months before the original offense.

-The main results are presented in Figure 1 (numerical results are reserved for Online Appendix Table 5).
-In Panel A, I test for effects on having quarterly earnings above the full-time minimum wage.15 This outcome is a more accurate measure of employment rates than having any earnings, since many ex- and future-offenders sporadically work brief and low paying jobs, generating a fat left tail in the earnings distribution.
-For felons, employment drops by more than 10 p.p. immediately after conviction, before recovering to a drop of roughly 6 p.p. a year and a half later.
+The main results are presented in figure 1 (numerical results are reserved for table A1; tables A1-A9 are available online).
+In figure 1A, I test for effects on having quarterly earnings above the full-time minimum wage.
+This outcome is a more accurate measure of employment rates than having any earnings, since many ex-offenders and future offenders sporadically work brief and low-paying jobs, generating a fat left tail in the earnings distribution.
+For felons, employment drops by more than 10 percentage points immediately after conviction, before recovering to a drop of roughly 6 percentage points a year and a half later.
 This effect represents a roughly 30% decrease in employment.
-Misdemeanor defendants show similar magnitude drops, but smaller proportional effects given their higher overall employment rates.
-Panel B shows that these employment declines translate into large drops in total quarterly earnings.
-Two years after conviction, felony offenders earn roughly \$860 less each quarter on average.
+Misdemeanor defendants show similar magnitude